sysunite/coffeescript-style-guide/README.md

 console.log "This is
   a long log statement as well
 " # No, when wrapping long lines always use parentheses for function arguments

+throw new Exception("this is too long") when somethingrather # Suppose this is too long

+# Yes
+if somethingrather
+  throw new Exception("this is no longer too long")

+# No
+throw new Exception(
+  "this is no longer too long
+) when somethingrather
 ```

 ### Encoding